crazyscot/brot3/README.md

 We use a [toolchain file](rust-toolchain.toml) to select the rust-gpu recommended toolchain, which is currently a specific nightly build that you're unlikely to have to hand.
 This is required as rust-gpu makes significant use of compiler internals.

-### Building / running
+### Building

 **Cargo will automatically install the required nightly toolchain if you don't already have it.**

 `cargo run --locked` will launch the GUI in interactive mode.
 By default this runs with the `hot-reload-shader` feature.
+As you might imagine, this rebuilds and reloads the shader on save.

-If you want to build a useful standalone application binary, start with `cargo build --locked --no-default-features` to disable runtime shader compilation.
+For a standalone application binary, `cargo build --locked --no-default-features` disables runtime shader compilation.

 There are limited unit tests and benchmarks.
+More may be added later.

 ### Speeding up build times

-You may care to use an alternative linker to speed up build times.
+You may care to use an alternative linker to improve build times.

 For example, if you want to use the [wild linker](https://github.com/davidlattimore/wild) (`cargo binstall wild-linker`) this is what you might put in your `~/.cargo/config.toml`: